 To start, it can withstand temperatures of up to 500 degrees Fahrenheit, and that is with the lid still on.
 The handles are 45% larger, a big deal on this very small pot, and the pot itself has impeccable heat distribution.

-Best Overall Dutch Oven: Staub Cast Iron Shallow Wide Cocotte
+Best Overall Dutch Oven: Staub Cast Iron Cocotte

 There are 2 major players in the cast iron business – Le Creuset, and Staub.
 Staub is a company that throws their full support into the products they make, and if anything goes wrong with any of your purchases, then they will send you a replacement free of charge.

 This pot is a heavy duty pot that is capable of withstanding a staggering 900 degrees Fahrenheit.
 This is the epitome of high quality.
-The nickel steel knob on the lid allows you to put the entire pot (lid and all) in oven temperatures as high as 500 degrees Fahrenheit.
-You could set this directly inside of a fire if you wanted to.
+The nickel steel knob on the lid lets you put the entire pot (lid and all) in oven temperatures as high as 500 degrees Fahrenheit.
+You could set this directly inside a fire if you wanted to.

 The smooth enamel bottom on the pot makes it perfectly versatile, working on any stovetop surface to include induction and halogen surfaces.